Welcome to OSX, Evergreen Edition

 I had an old version of this article written in 2016 👴🏻, but obviously a lot has changed since then.
 Instead of rewriting it every few years, I'm going to designate this as the "evergreen" version.
 I'll update it as I find new tools that I like, or as my workflow changes.

 It took me a while to not be annoyed by Finder.
-There were other things I used (TotalFinder) or looked at from a distance (Path Finder), but after many years, vanialla Finder does the job.
+There were other things I used (TotalFinder) or looked at from a distance (Path Finder), but after many years either it has improved or I've changed enough that vanialla Finder does the job.

 As crazy as it sounds, even inheriting an extra modifier key with OSX ("command" in addition to shift, control, and alt) I still occasionally find myself wishing for another.
-So I use Karabiner Elements to map the CAPS_LOCK key to cmd+ctrl+alt+shift, which some people call "super."
+So I use the Raycast feature to map the CAPS LOCK key to cmd+ctrl+alt+shift, which some people call "hyper."
+I've used other solutions to the same effect in the past, but the bit that makes Raycast the best at it is that their implementation doesn't ruin your ability to use the caps lock button as caps lock, on the rare occasion it would be handy.

 Developer Stuff